 Millions of years ago; the Okavango River used to flow into a large inland lake called Lake Makgadikgadi.
 Now Makgadikgadi Pans.
 Tectonic activity and faulting interrupted the flow of the river causing it to back up.
 Forming what is now the Okavango Delta.
 This has created a unique system of waterways that supports a vast array of animal and plant life.
 That would have otherwise been a dry Kalahari savanna.

 The waters are subject to seasonal flooding from the north (Angola).
-It infiltrates the Delta starting in mid-summer in the north and up to six months later in the south.
+It infiltrates the Delta starting in mid summer in the north and up to six months later in the south.
 During the peak of the flooding; the Delta’s area can expand to over 16,000 square kilometers.
 Shrinking to less than 9,000 square kilometers in the low period.
 As the water travels through the Delta; the wildlife starts to congregate on the edge of the newly flooded areas.
 This obviously affects the seasons for game viewing and activities.
 Have a look at our Best time to visit the Okavango Delta.

 The Okavango Delta is divided into concessions with the community, and then these are leased on strict conservation terms.
 Limiting the number of visitors and preserving the environment.